ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

     :doc:`/developers/build-system`
         Developer documentation page on how to build the OMERO.server

-3. Once the build completes, the OMERO server build output will be located in :file:`~/Omero/code/projects/openmicroscopy/dist`.
+3. Once the build completes, the OMERO server build output will be located in :file:`~/Projects/Omero/code/projects/openmicroscopy/dist`.
    Prepend the :file:`bin` directory to your :envvar:`PATH`::

     $ export PATH=~/code/projects/openmicroscopy/dist/bin:$PATH

    and follow the steps for setting up the database and OMERO data directory as mentioned in the previous section.

-4. Activate the VirtualEnv enviorment that we created earlier in the "Requirements" section::
+4. Activate the Virtualenv enviornment that we created earlier in the "Requirements" section::

     $ source ~/Virtual/Omero/bin/activate